-Despite being one of Bali’s first widely-recognised scuba diving sensations, Menjangan Island is now often overlooked in favour of more popular, and convenient, southern destinations.
+Despite being one of Bali’s first widely-recognised scuba diving destinations, Menjangan Island is now often overlooked in favour of more popular, and convenient, southern destinations.
 But that’s far from a bad thing.
 This new-found ‘secrecy’ allows the island’s impressive corals to continue to thrive and gives divers the chance to explore Bali’s best walls without the crowds.

 Why is the diving at Pulau Menjangan so good?